everydaysecurity/everydaysecurity/UpdatingOSandApps.md

 There is no excuse, it only takes a few minutes to update your devices to keep them more protected and functional.

 **Education Use**
-For education use, we also made a [Updating OS & Apps](https://www.slideshare.net/everydaysecurit/updating-operating-systems-and-applications) to help better understanding the topic.
+For education use, we also made a [Updating OS & Apps Powerpoint](https://www.slideshare.net/everydaysecurit/updating-operating-systems-and-applications) to help better understanding the topic.

 <style>
 .responsive-wrap iframe{ max-width: 100%;}